Elmsley Count by Alex Elmsley

 AlakazamMagicUK says...

-Andy emphasizes the advantage musicians may have in magic due to their sense of timing, particularly when performing the Elmsley Count.
+He notes the advantage musicians may have in magic due to their natural sense of timing and rhythm, particularly when performing the Elmsley Count.

 AMillionCardTricks says...